RajendranDinesh/stratmate/README.md

 # StratMate

 ## Description
-A Full Stack Application utilizing FastAPI, PostgreSQL, and ReactJS to showcase chess player data from the lichess API.
+A Full Stack Application utilizing FastAPI, PostgreSQL, and ReactJS to showcase chess player data from the lichess API. (was my testing project to get into an internship)

 ## Setup Instructions